Reasearching with my collaborator Jon Longclaw

 A paper discussing the possibility of justified belief in skeptical scenarios.

-A paper on Cartesianism and luminosity.
+A paper discussing Cartesianism and luminosity.

-A paper on the connection between trust and knowledge.
+A paper on binding and two-boxing.